 If you leave food out overnight, never rollover, eat it, then jump on a plane.

-Watch movies, hang out with friends and family and surf the web for new innovative design.
+Watch movies, hang out with friends and family, and surf the web for new, innovative designs.